🌟Pro features

 How It Works

-• Defines how much the stop-loss moves each time the price moves further in your favor.
+• Trailing Step: Defines how much the stop-loss moves each time the price moves further in your favor.
 For example, if your trailing step is 10 points, every time the price advances by 10 additional points, the stop-loss will shift accordingly.

 Configuration